Remote work -- not AI -- has sidelined recent college graduates, research finds

 "It's always hard to make guesses about what's going to happen with generative AI," she says.
 "It's certainly possible that this story could really change over the next few years."

-Researchers at the London School of Economics have reached a similar conclusion — that remote work is having a clearer impact on early-career hiring than AI — in a study that examined new hires in the U.S., the U.K., Canada and Australia.
+Researchers at the London School of Economics have reached a similar conclusion — that remote work is having a clearer impact on early-career hiring than AI — in a working paper examining new hires in the U.S., the U.K., Canada and Australia.

 Regardless of the cause, the New York Fed report warns that a high unemployment rate among young college grads is concerning.